 Businesses under this category sell services or software to other companies.
 Usually, companies avail services and software for internal purposes, such as managing their operations.

 For example, in the case of tax accounting, this could be an accountant working with an accountancy firm, who, in turn, works with a larger business.
 But instead of an individual, the B2B seller can provide this service through tax accounting software as well — Quickbooks, for instance.

 What is a B2B Sales Funnel?

 Sales funnel is a popular term in B2B marketing.
 It describes the process of getting a new lead through the various stages of the sales cycle and closing the deal.
-As such, it is crucial to create a sales funnel for your B2B business.
+As such, creating a sales funnel for your B2B business is crucial.

 Here’s a detailed explanation of every stage a prospect goes through in the sales funnel before becoming your customer.

 In the Awareness stage, prospects are looking for answers, and it might take resources, data, education, opinions, and insights to solve their problems.
 Your lead’s value is less at this level since there’s no guarantee they’d turn into your buying customers.
 However, you can elevate their interest levels in your products or services with comprehensive information and high-quality content.

 Interest in your service/products

 Once you’ve hooked your leads to the point where they believe you can solve their problems, they’d have a lot to ask now.
 They’d research to get answers to their questions and gain more information about your business.
 At this stage, you can nurture your leads by creating engaging content.
 For instance, you might want them to download an e-book or register for your seminar.